 You bring your car in for annual inspection and maintenance, and your HVAC system deserves the same treatment.
 When you neglect the annual tune-up for an AC system, the performance degrades faster and leads to more severe, harder-to-fix issues down the road.
-Regular tune-ups will often prevent these issues, like an A/C that leaks water, from occurring.
+Regular AC maintenance will often prevent these issues, like a unit that leaks water, from occurring.

 There are several root causes as to why your central AC is leaking water.
 For some of these causes, you can tackle the issue yourself.
 For most, however, you'll likely need to contact a licensed HVAC technician to resolve the issue and get your AC running smoothly again.